JackDca/Mailpilewiki/Troubleshooting.md

 4. Use `export` to make a copy of the mail
 5. Use `add` to re-add the exported mail to your Mailpile (optional)

-Note: this procedure applies to any mail you can find with a search, not just mail source data.
+Note: this procedure applies to any mail you can find with a search, not just mail source data - just skip step 1 and use what ever search describes the mail you want backed up / exported.

 Examples: